bxbrenden/four-equations-puzzle/README.md

 ### Getting All Possible Permutations
 Rather than reinvent the wheel, I used the `permutations` function from Python's `itertools` module.
 This function returns all possible permutations of a list of numbers.

-Here's an example of the code that gets me the list of every way the numbers 1 through 9 can be scrambled:
+Here's some example code that tells me every way the numbers 1 through 9 can be scrambled:
 ```
 from itertools import permutations

-# Generate a list of 1-9 (up to but excluding 10)
 one_thru_nine = list(range(1, 10))

 all_perms = list(permutations(one_thru_nine))
 ```

-In the above code, I first generate a list of all numbers 1 through 9 using Python's `range` function.
+In the above code, I first generate a list of all numbers 1 through 9 with Python's `range` function.
-`range` takes two arguments in this case: the lower bound (starting number) and upper bound (ending number).
+`range` takes two arguments here: the lower bound (starting number) and upper bound (ending number).
-Confusingly, `range` is inclusive on the lower bound and exclusive on the upper bound, which means that if I run `range(1, 5)`, it will give me the numbers 1, 2, 3, and 4, but **not** 5.
+Confusingly, `range` is inclusive on the lower bound and exclusive on the upper bound.
+That means that if I run `range(1, 5)`, it'll give me the numbers 1, 2, 3, and 4, but **not** 5.
 Therefore, I use `range(1, 10)` in the example to get 1 through 9.

 After I get the list of numbers, I use `permutations` to create a generator of all permutations.